Darktrace: Origins

 Darktrace was founded in 2013 in Cambridge, where the Darktrace AI Research Centre is based, with the company's second R&D centre located in The Hague, Netherlands.
 It was founded by mathematicians and cyber defence experts at Invoke Capital, a company owned by Mike Lynch.

 Many of Darktrace's management personnel, including former chief executive Poppy Gustafsson, chief technology officer Jack Stockdale, and chief strategy and artificial intelligence officer Nicole Eagan, were recruited from Autonomy.

 Listing

 In April 2021, Darktrace listed on the London Stock Exchange with a market value of circa £2.5 billion.
 The market value reached a peak of £7 billion within months, with a share value peak of £10, but later fluctuated.
 On 6 March 2022, Darktrace opened with a share value of £6.46, with a market cap of £3.43 billion.

 In March 2022, Darktrace acquired Cybersprint, a Dutch attack surface management company, for €47.5 million.

 Poppy Gustafsson stepped down as chief executive officer (CEO) in September 2024.
-She is succeeded by former chief operating officer (COO) Jill Popelka, who has also been appointed to the Darktrace Board of Directors.
+She was succeeded by former chief operating officer (COO) Jill Popelka, who has also been appointed to the Darktrace Board of Directors.

 At the beginning of 2025, the company announced that it had acquired Cado Security, a firm specializing in investigations in the context of cyberattacks.